NLESC-JCER/cpp2wasm/README.md

 } // namespace rootfinding
 ```

-We are now ready to call the algorithm in a simple CLI program.
-It would look like
+We are now ready to call the algorithm in a simple CLI program, as follows

 ```{.cpp file=cli/cli-newtonraphson.cpp}
 // this C++ snippet is stored as cli/newtonraphson.cpp